-This blog post first appeared on www.huffingtonpost.com on September 16, 2013.
+This blog post first appeared on www.huffingtonpost.com on September 16, 2013, and has since been edited.

 Humans are highly social beings.
 We like to be surrounded by friends and share our personal experiences with others.
 The recent appearance of various social networking tools, and their adoption at a virtually explosive rate, nicely illustrate the strong and fundamental human desire for social belonging and interpersonal exchange.